wandb/docs/content/tutorials/integration-tutorials/xgboost_sweeps.md

 [a dictionary or a YAML file](/guides/sweeps/define-sweep-configuration).

 Let's walk through some of them together:
-*   **Metric** – This is the metric the sweeps are attempting to optimize.
+*   **Metric**: This is the metric the sweeps are attempting to optimize.
 Metrics can take a `name` (this metric should be logged by your training script) and a `goal` (`maximize` or `minimize`).
-*   **Search Strategy** – Specified using the `"method"` key.
+*   **Search Strategy**: Specified using the `"method"` key.
 We support several different search strategies with sweeps.
-  *   **Grid Search** – Iterates over every combination of hyperparameter values.
+  *   **Grid Search**: Iterates over every combination of hyperparameter values.
-  *   **Random Search** – Iterates over randomly chosen combinations of hyperparameter values.
+  *   **Random Search**: Iterates over randomly chosen combinations of hyperparameter values.
-  *   **Bayesian Search** – Creates a probabilistic model that maps hyperparameters to probability of a metric score, and chooses parameters with high probability of improving the metric.
+  *   **Bayesian Search**: Creates a probabilistic model that maps hyperparameters to probability of a metric score, and chooses parameters with high probability of improving the metric.
 The objective of Bayesian optimization is to spend more time in picking the hyperparameter values, but in doing so trying out fewer hyperparameter values.
-*   **Parameters** – A dictionary containing the hyperparameter names, and discrete values, a range, or distributions from which to pull their values on each iteration.
+*   **Parameters**: A dictionary containing the hyperparameter names, and discrete values, a range, or distributions from which to pull their values on each iteration.

 For details, see the [list of all sweep configuration options](/guides/sweeps/define-sweep-configuration).